Chocz, Greater Poland Voivodeship

 Chocz is a town in Pleszew County, Greater Poland Voivodeship, in west-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Chocz.

 History

 Chocz, in the past also known as Chodecz, was granted town rights before 1382.
 It was a private town, administratively located in the Pyzdry County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.

 Chocz regained town rights on January 1, 2015.

 Demographics

 Detailed data as of 31 December 2021: